TimSiebert1/ADOLC.jl/docs/src/index.md

 # ADOLC.jl

-*A Julia wrapper of the algorithmic differentiation package ADOL-C*
+*A Julia wrapper of the automatic differentiation package ADOL-C*